What Is Content Modeling?

 Slices allow you to create a structured group of fields.
 They allow you to define reusable content component templates for rich page layouts.
 This gives writers the freedom to compose documents by arranging and ordering Slices as they want.

 Custom Types are a collection of fields and Slices.
-They allow you to define and configure fields for your content using the drag-and-drop builder.
+They allow you to define and configure fields for your content.
 They can be Single or Repeatable.

 Single Types are for elements that only need one document, like a homepage.
 Repeatable Types for content that requires more than one.
 Such as articles, products, and authors.

 - Content modeling should start once you know what the content of your website will look like.
-Otherwise, a content model might turn out to be irrelevant, which would lead to either a lot of hacks and inconveniences on the front-end or redoing the content model and extra work for content managers.
+Otherwise, a content model might be irrelevant, which would lead to a lot of hacks and inconveniences on the front-end or redoing the content model and extra work for content managers.

 - Organize your Custom Types by using tabs.
 One way to make Custom Types easier to use is by organizing your content fields into relevant tabs.
 This makes the fields easier to find and prevents documents from growing too long and becoming difficult to edit.